afrimove/afrimove_db/db_documentation/user_guide.md

 ## <a name="Introduction"></a> Introduction

-The primary content of this manual is the technical documentation about the use of **AFRIMOVE database** for the project partners.
-After a general introduction to the project, the section **[Database Overview](#AFRIMOVE_Overview)**, illustrates the characteristics of the AFRIMOVE e-infrastructure and the data processing (acquisition, harmonization, quality check).
-It also provides a very general overview of the main features of relational databases for they who do not have any background in data management.
-In the section **[Database Content](#AFRIMOVE_Content)**, we describe the data that are stored in the AFRIMOVE database and how they are organized.
-The section **[Database Objects Description](#AFRIMOVE_Objects)** provides the information to retrieve the description of each table and field stored in the database.
+This manual is a (very synthetic) technical documentation about the content of **AFRIMOVE database** for the project partners.
+It illustrates the characteristics of the AFRIMOVE e-infrastructure and the data processing (acquisition, harmonization, quality check).
+It provides a very general overview of the main features of relational databases for they who do not have any background in data management.
+It also describes the data that are stored in the AFRIMOVE database and how they are organized, with the description of each table and field stored in the database.

 Note that this is not a comprehensive manual about database.
-It shortly describes the AFRIMOVE database content and the main operations that can be done on it.
+It shortly introduces the AFRIMOVE database content and the main operations that can be done on it.
 For an introduction to the database language (Structured Query Language, SQL) you can explore one of the many online tutorials.
-In particular, the **[training material](https://github.com/feurbano/data_management_2018/)** of the course "Dealing with Spatio-temporal Data in Movement and Population Ecology", June 17-22 2018 - Trento, Italy, which is specifically tailored on movement data (and that uses the same database structure as AFRIMOVE).
+In particular, the **[training material](https://github.com/feurbano/data_management_2018/)** of the course *"Dealing with Spatio-temporal Data in Movement and Population Ecology"*, June 17-22 2018 - Trento, Italy, which is specifically tailored on movement data (and that uses the same database structure as AFRIMOVE).
-Other open tutorials, guides and courses available on the webare, for example:
+Other open tutorials, guides and courses available on the web are for example:

 * [PostgreSQL official tutorial](https://www.postgresql.org/docs/current/static/tutorial.html)
 * [postgresqltutorial](http://www.postgresqltutorial.com/)